abhisheks008/DL-Simplified/Chocolate Classification using DL/README.md

 `The objective is to categorize the chocolate depicted in the image as either dark chocolate or white chocolate.`

 ## 🧵 DATASET
-`Here is the link to the dataset utilized in this project👇:<br>
+`Here is the link to the dataset utilized in this project👇: https://www.kaggle.com/datasets/siddharthmandgi/chocolate-classification`
-https://www.kaggle.com/datasets/siddharthmandgi/chocolate-classification`

 ## 🧾 DESCRIPTION